dbbs-lab/bsb-core/docs/dev/services.rst

 .. warning::

   Pass in topologically sorted arrays of nodes!
-Some queueing methods depend on state stored during the scheduling (specifically the ``_queued_jobs`` attribute).
 Dependencies are only checked between the nodes, not the jobs, by checking for a ``depends_on`` attribute.